fearocanity/ebtrfio-template/README.md

   Wait until it finished...
 Then, we're gonna gather the infos of Video and Make sure to Take note all the infos needed.

-  To get the total frames of the video.
+  To get the total frames of the video. <sup>(You can see this info too while chopping the frames)</sup>
   ```
   ffprobe -v error -select_streams v:0 -count_packets -show_entries stream=nb_read_packets -of csv=p=0 video.mkv
   ```